 Forest Bathing reduced anxiety, depression, anger, confusion, fatigue while improving the level of vigor, as was found in a Japanese study.

-7. Reduced risk of heart attack
+7. Reduces risk of heart attack

 Several studies on health benefits of forest bathing have demonstrated its positive effects on blood pressure and heart rate.
 As you take a trip through the woods, your body’s adiponectin levels rise that is anti-inflammatory to vessels of your heart reducing the risk of heart attack.

-8. Prevention of obesity and diabetes
+8. Prevents obesity and diabetes

 The same anti-inflammatory effect of adiponectin works to prevent obesity and diabetes.
 In the US, many primary healthcare physicians advise forest bathing for obese kids as 1 out of 5 kids here are obese.
 Adiponectin regulates fat and glucose metabolism helping in managing weight and blood glucose.
 Plus, long walk in the woods burn calories and make you free from stress.
 To keep obesity and diabetes in check, one has to take frequent Forest bathing trips.